smart-social-contracts/kybra-simple-vault/README.md

 # Get all the transactions for a specific principal.
 $ dfx canister call vault get_transactions

-# Send tokens to a specific address
+# Send tokens to a specific address (only the admin can do this operation).
 $ dfx canister call vault transfer